Oluwatobi777/Blossom-Bank-Fraud-Detection/README.md

 # Blossom-Bank-Fraud-Detection
-This prject is a machine learning project to help in the detection of fraudulent transactions.
+This project is a machine learning project to help in the detection of fraudulent transactions.